mhydock/DERPS/01 - Getting Started.md

 While many skills can be used untrained, some require experience in a specific class to properly utilize them; a severe penalty will be applied if a character attempts to rely on an untrained skill that requires training.

 In addition to trained/untrained status, skills can also be allocated _Skill Points_ during character progression.
-The total number of Skill Points a character can allocate is determined by the level of their class, multiplied by a specific attribute for that class.
+The total number of Skill Points a character can allocate is determined by the level of their class, multiplied by a modifier specified for that class.
 For multiclassed characters, the total is simply the sum of the Skill Points per class.
 Skills that require a class cannot be allocated points if the character is not trained in that class.

 The following table is a list of all skills, their class requirement, and the associated attributes (both Basic and Advanced).